-Our operations, therefore, are or may become subject to extensive regulation by the FDA in the United States, the IVDR in the EU, the MHRA in the UK, and various health authorities, in particular SwissMedic in Switzerland, and the ANSM in France, and in other jurisdictions in which we conduct business.
+Our operations, therefore, are or may become subject to extensive regulation by the FDA in the United States, the EMA in the EU, the MHRA in the UK and in other jurisdictions in which we conduct business.
 Government regulations specific to medical devices are wide-ranging and govern, among other things:

-• test design, development, manufacture, and release;
+- test design, development, manufacture, and release;

 - laboratory and clinical testing, labeling, packaging, storage and distribution;

-- product safety and efficacy;
+- · product safety and efficacy;

 - premarketing clearance or approval;

 - service operations;

 - record keeping;

-- application and product marketing, promotion and advertising, sales and distribution;
+- · product marketing, promotion and advertising, sales and distribution;

 - post-marketing surveillance, including reporting of deaths or serious injuries, recalls, correction and removals;

-- post-market approval studies; and
+- · post-market approval studies; and

 - product import and export.